vinber/magrit/notes_readme.md

  - prepare your data (make a jointure, use basic operands to create a new field, show your values distribution and discretize them with some relevant methods or with your custom break values)
  - make a nice map (according to a selected method (see below), using nice on-the-fly-computed colorramps)
  - fully custom it (legend, title, other text block(s), colors, fonts, export size, etc..)
- - export the map you painfully have done! (and the layer(s) which may have been produced in GeoJSON or TopoJSON formats)
+ - export the map you painfully did! (and the layer(s) which may have been produced in a geographic format)

 Currently allowed geometry input :